-This button enables the User\scale value.
+• User User_Scale: This button enables the User_Scale value.
 A scale of 100 is normal size.
-The User Scale data field holds the scale.
+The User_Scale data field holds the scale.
 A change in scale takes effect only when the Apply button is pressed.

-• Apply

-This updates the display to reflect changes in the User scale field.
+• Apply: This updates the display to reflect edits to User_Scale field.

-The Title Block item on the Preferences dialog box menu lets you define the content of the five fields of the title block.
+The Title Block item in the Properties dialog box lets you define the content of the five fields of the title block.
 Field 1 is printed in large text, and the remainder are printed in smaller text.
 There are several options to facilitate printing the file name, date, and page numbers.
 These options are enabled by placing the following key words in the desired text field.

-• \$NAME This prints the circuit name.

-• \$DATE This prints the current date.

-• \$TIME This prints the current time.

-• \$USER This prints the user name.

-• \$COMPANY This prints the company name.

-• \$PAGE This prints the page number.

-\$PAGENAME This prints the schematic page name.

-• \$MAXPAGE This prints the largest page number.

-• \$SHEET This prints the sheet number.

-\$MAXSHEET This prints the largest sheet number.
+• \$NAME This prints the circuit name. • \$NAMEEXT This prints the circuit name with an extension. • \$DATE This prints the current date. • \$TIME This prints the current time. • \$USER This prints the user name. • \$COMPANY This prints the company name. • \$PAGE This prints the page number. • \$PAGENAME This prints the schematic page name. • \$MAXPAGE This prints the largest page number. • \$MC This prints the Micro-Cap version number. • \$SHEET This prints the sheet number. \$MAXSHEET This prints the largest sheet number.